ssbc/ssb-meta-feeds-spec/README.md

 { type: 'metafeed', operation: 'add', feedtype: 'classic', id: '@claim3', query: 'and(type(about),author(@mobile))' }
 ```

-These are claims because a malicious user could leave out messages and
+As a malicious user could leave out messages, these can only be
-claim to be a proper subset.
+claims.

 Once you start talking about multiple feeds that might relate to the
-same thing (say contact messages of a feed) it would be natural that
+same thing (say contact messages of a feed) it is natural that these
-these feeds only contain the hash of the messages not the message
+feeds only contain the hash of the messages and not the messages
-itself.
-This cuts down the storage overhead and makes them easier to
+themselves.
+This cuts down the storage overhead and makes them easier
-check.
+to check.

 ## Key management, identity and metadata